waitingforvsync/flow/README.md

 INY
 ```

-This sets the first requirement that sprites may never overlap with non-blank background tiles (although we will try to support moving behind background tiles - more on that later).
+This sets the first requirement: that sprites may never overlap with non-blank background tiles (although we will try to support moving behind background tiles - more on that later).

 Moving sprites will normally have either one or two dirty edges (they may have even more if they are also changing size).
 These edges will be erased just before the sprite is written unmasked in its new position.
 Hence, a sprite moving horizontally has its dirty side edge erased, and then overwrites the rest of itself at its new position.
 It doesn't get faster than this!